ubinux/dnf-plugin-tui/README.md

           - To directory:
             The path where you want to put your image file.
           - Image size:
-            Must bigger than the size of root filesystem you input in "From directory".
+            Must bigger than the size of root filesystem you enter in "From directory".
           - Page size and Erase block size:
             Can obtain from mtdinfo.